mycumycu/X4-External-App/readme.md

 Shows all factions and their relations with the player.

-If player has a military or capital ship licence with a faction - it will be displayed as a green bar above faction name.
+If a player has a military or capital ship licence with a faction - it will be displayed as a green bar above the faction name.
-When faction relation changes, its name will blink and recent relation change value will be displayed in a top right of a faction name.
+When a faction relation changes, its name will blink and the recent relation change value will be displayed in the top right of a faction name.

 Widget settings alow to:
 * exlude factions from the grid